maldoinc/wireup/docs/pages/testing.md

     * When using injecting interfaces and/or qualifiers, override the interface and/or qualifier rather than the implementation that will be injected.

+!!! tip
+    If you're using an integration to get the container instance you can use the `wireup.get_container(app)` method.
+    This will return the container associated with your application.

 ### Examples

 #### Context Manager